U.S. Bicycling Participation Report

 How many Americans ride a bike?
 How often do they ride?
 Why do they ride?

-Accurate information on bicycling participation is essential in evaluating our overall work and the effectiveness of our programs and key projects.
+Accurate information on bicycling participation is essential in evaluating our overall work and the effectiveness of PeopleForBikes' programs and key projects.
 Existing research on bicycling participation has been been limited to either recreational riding or transportation riding of certain types.
-This new participation research, commissioned by PeopleForBikes and conducted by Breakaway Research Group, is designed to address these limitations by standardizing how participation is bicycling of any kind, by any type of rider, is measured and tracked over time.
+This new participation research, commissioned by PeopleForBikes and conducted by Corona Insights, is designed to address these limitations by standardizing how participation in bicycling of any kind, by any type of rider, is measured and tracked over time.

-• Thirty-four percent of Americans ages 3+ rode a bicycle at least one day in the past year.
+• Thirty-two percent of Americans ages 3+ say they rode a bicycle at least one day in the past year.

-• Forty-eight percent of adults in the U.S. don’t have access to an operational bicycle at home.
+• Half of adults in the U.S. don’t have access to an operational bicycle at home.